opentofu/opentofu.org/blog/2025-09-11-ephemeral-ready-for-testing.md

 ### Further Reading

-This blog post barely scratches the surface of what is now possible with Ephemeral and Write-Only, peruse our latest docs for a more [complete overview and in-depth examples](/docs/main/language/ephemerality/)!
+This blog post barely scratches the surface of what is now possible with Ephemeral and Write-Only.
+Peruse our latest docs for a more [complete overview and in-depth examples](/docs/main/language/ephemerality/)!

 ## Providing feedback